California Community Colleges Boost Summer Programs, Thanks to More Funding

 Survey Shows More Classes on the Way

-Credit for the increases goes in large part to the passage of Proposition 30 last November, which granted a temporary increase in sales tax and income tax on the wealthiest residents in the state.
-The increase revenues are going directly to fund education, with about $210 million in addition funding going to community colleges for the 2012-2013 academic year.
-While the money is welcomed by colleges across the state, it isn’t making much more than a dent in the $1.5 billion budget hit the schools took between 2007 and 2012, according to Mercury News.
+Credit for the increases essentially goes to the passage of Proposition 30 last November, which granted a temporary increase in sales tax and income tax on the wealthiest residents in the state.
+The increased revenues are going directly to fund education, with about $210 million in addition funding going to community colleges for the 2012-2013 academic year.
+While colleges across the state welcome the money, it isn’t making much more than a dent in the $1.5 billion budget hit the schools took between 2007 and 2012, according to Mercury News.

-Still, the addition of classes this summer is exciting news for many of the California community college students who have been struggling to fill their class schedules and advance toward their degree.
-Marisa Magallanes, student body president at Sierra College, told the Sacramento Bee she has enjoyed priority enrollment due to a physical disability.
-However, she says it hasn’t been so easy for some of her classmates.
+Still, adding classes this summer is exciting news for many California community college students struggling to fill their class schedules and advance toward their degrees.
+Marisa Magallanes, student body president at Sierra College, told the Sacramento Bee that she has enjoyed priority enrollment due to a physical disability.
+However, she says it hasn’t been easy for some of her classmates.

 “I hear stories from other students that it was tough,” Magallanes told the Bee.
 “They’d have to take a semester off, or they would go to three different schools just to get a full course load.”